Did You Sustain Catastrophic Injuries in an Accident?

 How much is my catastrophic injury case worth?

 The value of your claim depends on a variety of factors, but it’s impossible to guarantee a specific financial outcome.
 The most important factor is liability.
 If the driver, business owner, person, business, another party who caused you harm is clearly liable, your case will be worth more.
-If you share some fault, the value of your claim could be less.
+The value of your claim could be less if you share some fault.

 If the other party willfully harmed you or your catastrophic injury was a result of gross negligence, a court may award punitive damages.
 In some circumstances this could greatly increase the value of your claim.